vincenttsai2015/DGGen/README.md

 # A Deep Probabilistic Framework for Continuous Time Dynamic Graph Generation

 This repository is the official implementation of *A Deep Probabilistic Framework for Continuous Time Dynamic Graph Generation*.
-Please note that this is an anonymized version of the implementation created for review purposes.

 ## Repository Structure

 This repository consists of the following top-level directories